 Ready to teach coding, but not sure where to start?
-Check out the Teaching Strategies module Get Started With Coding in Your Classroom.Continue reading Show less
+Check out the Teaching Strategies module Get Started with Coding in the Classroom.Continue reading Show less

 In addition, the site includes short tutorials to pique students' interest in programming as part of the Hour of Code initiative.
 Students watch video instructions delivered by famous programmers, then use blocks of code to program mini-games with some familiar characters from Minecraft, Disney, and popular game apps.
 Saving student progress requires an account and, due to privacy considerations, children under 13 have limited access to features unless they're participating in a teacher-led course.
 A project library contains millions of student-created games that anyone can play and remix.

-Editor's note: In the past, Common Sense Education has partnered with Code.org.
-However, Common Sense Education's reviews maintain editorial integrity and independence.
+Full Disclosure: Code.org and Common Sense Education share a funder and in the past, Common Sense Education has partnered with Code.org.
+However, that does not impact Common Sense Education's editorial independence and this learning rating.

 Key Standards Supported